CustomTypeOne/LoopPatches/README.md

 The **dev** branch of LoopPatches was updated on 01-Feb-2023 to work with Loop-dev, as of LoopWorkspace commit a9c4e9b and continued to work with Loop-dev through commit b36573a.
 During the day on 19-Feb-2023, commit a574124 was merged.

-A new branch, dev-b36573a was created from dev.
-That branch will work up through commit b36573a.
+A new branch, dev-3b2a095_20230218 was created from dev, i.e., dev-commit_date.
+That branch will work up through commit b36573a and probably with version prior to 18-Feb-2023.

 Be sure to use the curl statements from the correct branch to get the correct patches.